Bessie Smith: Musical themes

 Songs like "Jail House Blues", "Work House Blues", "Prison Blues", "Sing Sing Prison Blues" and "Send Me to the 'Lectric Chair" dealt critically with social issues of the day such as chain gangs, the convict lease system and capital punishment.
 "Poor Man's Blues" and "Washwoman's Blues" are considered by scholars to be an early form of African-American protest music.

 What becomes evident after listening to her music and studying her lyrics is that Smith emphasized and channeled a subculture within the African-American working class.
 Additionally, she incorporated commentary on social issues like poverty, intra-racial conflict, and female sexuality into her lyrics.
 Her lyrical sincerity and public behavior were not widely accepted as appropriate expressions for African-American women; therefore, her work was often written off as distasteful or unseemly, rather than as an accurate representation of the African-American experience.

 Smith's work challenged elitist norms by encouraging working-class women to embrace their right to drink, party, and satisfy their sexual needs as a means of coping with stress and dissatisfaction in their daily lives.
 Smith advocated for a wider vision of African-American womanhood beyond domesticity, piety, and conformity; she sought empowerment and happiness through independence, sassiness, and sexual freedom.
-Although Smith was a voice for many minority groups and one of the most gifted blues performers of her time, the themes in her music were precocious, which led to many believing that her work was undeserving of serious recognition.
+Although Smith was a voice for many minority groups and one of the most gifted blues performers of her time, the themes in her music were unacceptable at the time (however, in decades after her death, these themes were more widely expressed in popular music), which led to many believing that her work was undeserving of serious recognition.

 Smith's lyrics are often speculated to have portrayed her sexuality.
 In "Prove it On Me", performed by Ma Rainey, Rainey famously sang, "Went out last night with a crowd of my friends.
 They must've been women, 'cause I don't like no mens.. they say I do it, ain't nobody caught me.
 Sure got to prove it on me."
 African American queer theorists and activists have often looked to Ma Rainey and Bessie Smith as "gender-bending" role models of the early 20th-century blues era.